Groups acting on trees with Tits' independence property (P): Introduction

+In this way, we obtain a complete description of all closed actions of groups acting on trees with Tits' independence property $\propP{}$: they are precisely the universal groups of local action diagrams.

+It should be emphasised that this description of closed actions $(T,G)$ with Tits' independence property $\propP{}$ via local action diagrams is usable, in that one can construct novel examples by drawing new local action diagrams, or analyse existing examples by examining their local action diagrams.
+Importantly, in the former one retains full control of the tree and the resulting action on the tree, which is often impossible to achieve in Bass--Serre theory.
+As we describe below, important global properties of the group can be read directly from the local action diagram.

 There are no surprises in how a local action diagram is obtained from a ($\propP{}$-closed) action of a group $G$ on a tree $T$.
-The graph $\Gamma$ is the quotient graph $G \backslash T$; $G(v)$ represents the closure of the action of a vertex stabilizer $G_{v^*}$ (where $v^*$ lies in the preimage of $v$) on the arcs $o\inv(v^*)$ of $T$ originating at $v^*$; those arcs are partitioned into $G_{v^*}$-orbits, represented by the colour sets, with the result that there is a natural one-to-one correspondence between $o\inv(v)$ and $G_{v^*}$-orbits on $o\inv(v^*)$.
+The graph $\Gamma$ is the quotient graph $G \backslash T$; each local action $G(v)$ represents the closure of the action of a vertex stabiliser $G_{v^*}$ (where $v^* \in VT$ lies in the preimage of $v$) on the arcs $o\inv(v^*)$ of $T$ originating at $v^*$; those arcs are partitioned into $G_{v^*}$-orbits, represented by the colour sets, with the result that there is a natural one-to-one correspondence between $o\inv(v)$ and $G_{v^*}$-orbits on $o\inv(v^*)$.

 The significance of the correspondence, then, is in the following two observations. \begin{enumerate}[(1)] \item The local action diagram exactly describes the $\propP{}$-closure of the original action up to conjugacy.
 In particular, any `large-scale' information about the original group can be recovered from the quotient graph $\Gamma$ together with the local actions. \item All possible local action diagrams arise in this manner.
-In particular, $\Gamma$ can be any connected graph in our sense, and apart from how $\Gamma$ limits the number of orbits of the local actions, there are no compatibility conditions for which local actions can be combined. \end{enumerate} For comparison, the Burger--Mozes framework corresponds to the case when $\Gamma$ is a single vertex with a set of loops, each of which is its own reverse; the framework of \cite{SmithDuke} corresponds to the case that $\Gamma$ has two vertices and no loops.
+In particular, $\Gamma$ can be any connected graph in our sense, and apart from how $\Gamma$ limits the number of orbits of the local actions, there are no compatibility conditions on which local actions can be combined. \end{enumerate} For comparison, the Burger--Mozes framework corresponds to the case when $\Gamma$ is a single vertex with a set of loops, each of which is its own reverse; the framework of \cite{SmithDuke} (when the local actions are transitive) corresponds to the case that $\Gamma$ has two vertices and no loops.